N-Dave-08/SQL-Everyday/LEARNING-GUIDE.md

    -- Numbers: 75000 not '75000' (unless column is text)
    ```

+### Troubleshooting MySQL Extension by cweijan

+**Connection Issues:**

+1. **"ECONNREFUSED" or "Connection failed"**
+   - **Check PostgreSQL is running:**
+     - Windows: Open Services (`Win+R` → `services.msc`), find "postgresql-x64-18", should be "Running"
+     - macOS/Linux: `brew services list` or `sudo systemctl status postgresql`
+   - **Verify connection settings:**
+     - Host: `localhost` (not `127.0.0.1` or IP address)
+     - Port: `5432` (default PostgreSQL port)
+     - Username: `postgres` (not `sql_mastery` or `root`)
+     - Database: `sql_mastery` (after creating it) or `postgres` (for initial connection)
+   - **Check password:** Make sure you're using the password you set during PostgreSQL installation

+2. **"Database does not exist"**
+   - Connect to `postgres` database first
+   - Run: `CREATE DATABASE sql_mastery;`
+   - Then disconnect and reconnect with Database set to `sql_mastery`

+3. **"Password authentication failed"**
+   - Verify you're using the correct password (set during PostgreSQL installation)
+   - Try resetting PostgreSQL password if forgotten (see PostgreSQL documentation)

+4. **"Server Type" confusion**
+   - **Important**: Select "PostgreSQL" as server type, NOT "MySQL"
+   - The extension name is "MySQL" but it supports PostgreSQL
+   - Make sure you click the PostgreSQL icon in the connection dialog

+**Query Execution Issues:**

+1. **Query doesn't run / No response**
+   - Make sure you're connected (check sidebar for green connection indicator)
+   - Verify you're connected to `sql_mastery` database (not `postgres`)
+   - Try selecting the query text before running
+   - Save the file before running queries
+   - Check the output panel for error messages

+2. **"Table does not exist"**
+   - Verify you ran `database/setup.sql` successfully
+   - Check extension sidebar: expand `sql_mastery` → "Tables" to see if tables exist
+   - If tables are missing, run `setup.sql` again

+3. **Results panel doesn't show**
+   - Check if results panel is minimized (look for a panel at the bottom)
+   - Try running a simple query: `SELECT 1;`
+   - Check extension output panel for errors

+4. **Multiple queries in one file**
+   - Select the specific query you want to run
+   - Or separate queries with semicolons and select all to run sequentially
+   - Some extensions run only the query where your cursor is positioned

+**Extension Not Working:**

+1. **Extension not appearing in sidebar**
+   - Reload VS Code/Cursor: `Ctrl+Shift+P` → "Reload Window"
+   - Check if extension is enabled in Extensions panel
+   - Try uninstalling and reinstalling the extension

+2. **"Run Query" option not showing**
+   - Make sure you have a `.sql` file open
+   - Select the query text first
+   - Check if extension is properly installed and enabled

+3. **Can't see database tables**
+   - Expand your connection in the sidebar
+   - Click the refresh icon to reload database structure
+   - Verify you're connected to the correct database

+**General Tips:**

+- **Always check the extension output panel** for detailed error messages
+- **Verify connection status** in the sidebar (green = connected, red = disconnected)
+- **Test with a simple query first**: `SELECT 1;` to verify connection works
+- **Restart VS Code/Cursor** if extension behaves unexpectedly
+- **Check extension settings** (`Ctrl+,` → search "mysql") for configuration options

 ## 🎯 Example: Complete Workflow

 ### Exercise: "Find employees with salary > 75000"